w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-size-adjustable.md

 :::tests
 <b>Procedure</b>

-For each piece of text:
+For each block of text:
 1. Use each platform mechanism for increasing text size.
 2. Check that at least one mechanism can achieve a 200% text-size increase.